RomanBase/flutter_control/README.md

 - `FieldControl` is more robust Observable solution around `Stream` and `StreamController`.
 Primarily is used to notify Widgets and to provide events about value changes.\
   Can listen `Stream`, `Future` or subscribe to another [FieldControl] with possibility to filter and convert values.\
-  [FieldControl] comes with pre-build primitive variants as `StringControl`, `DoubleControl`, etc., where is possible to use validation, regex or value clamping.
+  [FieldControl] comes with pre-build primitive variants as `StringControl`, `NumberControl`, etc., where is possible to use validation, regex or value clamping.
 And also `ListControl` to work with Iterables.\
-  On the Widget side is `FieldBuilder` to dynamically build Widgets.
+  On the Widget side is `FieldBuilder` and `ControlBuilder` to dynamically build Widgets.
 Also `ControlBuilderGroup` for use with multiple Observables.
 It's also possible to use standard `StreamBuilder`.\
   `FieldSink` or `FieldSinkConverter` provides **Sink** of [FieldControl].\
   Upon dismiss of [FieldControl], every `FieldSubscription` is closed.